Bentopy: from simple packing to building cellular models

 Introduction

-Bentopy¹ is a tool for packing molecules in arbitrary volumes, designed specifically for setting up large-scale molecular dynamics (MD) simulations.
+Bentopy is a tool for packing molecules in arbitrary volumes, designed specifically for setting up large-scale molecular dynamics (MD) simulations (Westendorp et al., 2026).
 Through an efficient packing algorithm, bentopy can assemble molecular structures into MD models with biological densities and cellular-scales.

-The tool was built to create cellular-scale models by integrating multiple structural components atphysiological concentrations while ensuring simulation compatibility. bentopy uses voxels to represent space as a regular 3D grid, providing computational efficiency for spatial operations like collision detection and informing molecule placement.
-For example, this voxel approach enables mdvcontainment to automatically identify compartments within molecular models for packing, which is a central feature of bentopy².
+Bentopy was built to create cellular-scale models by integrating multiple structural components at physiological concentrations while ensuring simulation compatibility (Figure 2).
+Bentopy uses voxels to represent space as a regular 3D grid, providing computational efficiency for spatial operations like collision detection and informing molecule placement.
+For example, this voxel approach enables MDVContainment (Bruininks & Vattulainen, 2025) to automatically identify compartments within molecular models for packing, which is a central feature of bentopy.

-In this tutorial, we will showcase bentopy’s capabilities through three progressively complex tutorials that build on each other:
+In this tutorial, we will showcase bentopy’s capabilities through three progressively complex tutorials that build on each other (Figure 3).

-Each tutorial builds on the previous one, showing how to evolve a simple system into a complex model while using the standard bentopy workflow.
+Each tutorial builds on the previous one, showing how to evolve a simple system into a complex model while using the standard bentopy workflow (Figure 7).

 Installing bentopy